 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is:

-30 credits in mathematics including linear algebra and single variable calculus;
+30 credits in mathematics including linear algebra, single variable calculus, statistics and probability; and in addition

-30 credits in computer science including 5 credits in introductory programming; and in addition
+30 credits in computer science including 5 credits in introductory programming.

 Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.